Subscribe to our newsletter

 As a result, both legitimate businesses and less reputable people have embraced the potential for reaching customers through SMS or text messaging.
 Today, about 66% of businesses use SMS marketing. to communicate with customers.
 The leading users of this technology are the healthcare, hospitality and finance industries.

-Ecommerce and retail organizations have a low adoption rate, despite the fact that consumers say they want to receive texts from businesses. in these industries.
+Ecommerce and retail organizations have a low adoption rate, despite the fact that consumers say they want to receive texts from businesses in these industries.
 Beyond customer service and satisfaction surveys, messaging can be used for new product or service offerings, abandoned cart follow-ups, and to share discounts, promotions, or sales alerts.

 Considering the potential value of text messaging, it may be surprising that only two-thirds of businesses are using it.
 The blame most likely falls on two main stumbling blocks.